Raafiya-Gouher/Git-Workflow-Automation-Using-Interactive-Shell-Scripts/README.md

 * 0dd4287 (origin/feature2, feature2) Version 1.0.2 update in feature2
 * 381a0e7 (origin/feature1, feature1) Version 1.0.1 update in feature1
 * 172a373 (origin/main, main) Initial version 1.0.0 on main

+---

+🧪 Testing Workflow

+After running the main script, you can test by:

+- Viewing branches in GitHub

+- Opening and reading version.txt

+- Verifying commit history with: git log --oneline --graph --all

+---